monsterLee599/CodeTrans-Transformer/README.md

 If you found this code useful, please cite our paper
 ```
-@article{li2022closer,
-  title={A closer look into transformer-based code intelligence through code transformation: Challenges and opportunities},
+@article{li2025understanding,
+  title={Understanding the Robustness of Transformer-Based Code Intelligence via Code Transformation: Challenges and Opportunities},
-  author={Li, Yaoxian and Qi, Shiyi and Gao, Cuiyun and Peng, Yun and Lo, David and Xu, Zenglin and Lyu, Michael R},
+  author={Li, Yaoxian and Qi, Shiyi and Gao, Cuiyun and Peng, Yun and Lo, David and Lyu, Michael R and Xu, Zenglin},
-  journal={arXiv preprint arXiv:2207.04285},
-  year={2022}
+  journal={IEEE Transactions on Software Engineering},
+  year={2025},
+  publisher={IEEE}
 }
 ```